 NAB Internet Banking (personal tier).
 The retail online-banking product used by individuals and sole traders.
 The transaction-history screen exports to spreadsheet (Excel), QIF, or PDF.
 There is no CSV export on the personal tier — this is where the "NAB doesn't export CSV" line has a narrow kernel of truth.
 If the client is operating as an individual or under a sole-trader ABN on a personal account, this is almost certainly the tier.

 NAB Internet Banking (business tier).
-The everyday business online-banking product for AU SMBs — companies, trusts, partnerships, and sole traders running on a business account.
+The everyday business online-banking product for Australian SMEs, including companies, trusts, partnerships, and sole traders running on a business account.
 Adds a CSV transaction report alongside the PDF business statements.
 Most SMB bookkeeping clients sit here, and the distinction from the personal tier is the single most common point of confusion when a bookkeeper expects CSV and finds they can't get one.

 NAB Connect.
 The corporate-tier platform, pitched at larger SMBs, mid-market, and corporate customers.
 On top of CSV, PDF, and QIF, NAB Connect delivers electronic account statements as an Account Information File in NAI or BAI2 format.
 If the client has a dedicated NAB relationship manager, a treasury function, or runs payroll and payments through a portal branded "NAB Connect", this is the tier.

-Most AU SMB bookkeeping clients are on NAB Internet Banking's business tier.
+Most Australian SME bookkeeping clients are on NAB Internet Banking's business tier.
 NAB Connect is the cutover point where richer electronic-statement formats become available, and collapsing the two into "NAB online banking" is the mistake that makes generic converter advice miss on half the workflow.

-NAB is one of Australia's big four (ANZ, Commonwealth Bank, NAB, Westpac), and the NAB-specific extraction walk here has direct siblings for the other big-four banks — the ANZ bank statement to Excel workflow covers the same decision for ANZ customers, and the equivalent walk-through for converting Commonwealth Bank statements to Excel handles CBA.
-If your client portfolio spans more than one big-four bank, the shape of each article is parallel; the export specifics and product-line decisions differ per bank.
+NAB is one of Australia's big four (ANZ, Commonwealth Bank, NAB, Westpac), and the NAB-specific extraction walk here has direct siblings for the other big-four banks — the ANZ bank statement to Excel workflow covers the same decision for ANZ customers, the equivalent walk-through for converting Commonwealth Bank statements to Excel handles CBA, and the Westpac statement PDF to Excel workflow covers Westpac Live and Corporate Online.
+For other banks, use the same decision sequence: identify the banking product, use the native export where it fits, and extract the PDF when the statement itself is the source document.

 What NAB actually exports natively, by product